 Faulty Fan – A faulty fan is another major cause of the overheating of your graphics card.
 To fix the faulty fan you have to buy a new fan for your graphics card.
 You may also contact your graphics card manufacturer if you could not find the required fan in the market or on online shopping sites.
 However, if your graphics card fan is not spinning due to any other reason, then you can check this GPU fan not spinning guide.

-Overclocking – If you have overclocked the graphics card beyond its cooling capacity then it does heat up your graphics card major components.
+Overclocking – If you have overclocked the graphics card beyond its cooling capacity then it does heat up your graphics card’s major components.
 Here you can either lower your overclock or get a better cooler for your graphics card.

 Check out: Best Aftermarket Graphics Card Coolers

-Thermal Paste – Over the time thermal paste between the GPU (and other components) gets burnt out.
-This will cause an improper contact between the surface of heatsink and GPU, thus reducing the thermal transfer and causing the temperature to rise.
+Thermal Paste – Over time thermal paste between the GPU (and other components) gets burnt out.
+This will cause an improper contact between the surface of the heatsink and GPU, thus reducing the thermal transfer and causing the temperature to rise.
 Here you can remove the heatsink, clean and remove the older thermal paste, apply a good quality thermal paste and then put the heatsink back on it.
 For the thermal paste, I recommend Arctic Silver 5.

 Drivers not Installing / Updating

 If you are unable to update or uninstall your graphics card video driver then you can use a tool called Display Driver Uninstaller (DDU).
-DDU is small tool/utility that is used to completely remove Nvidia or AMD graphics card driver from your Windows computer so that you can install the newer drivers without any issues.
+DDU is a small tool/utility that is used to completely remove Nvidia or AMD graphics card drivers from your Windows computer so that you can install the newer drivers without any issues.
 You can read more about DDU from the link given below.

 Overclocking Voltage Issue